 Incorporation of a BV

 The present situation is as follows.
 Mostly, a corporate presence in The Netherlands is set up by forming a Besloten Vennootschap (private company; “BV”)’.
 At the moment to incorporate a ‘standard’ BV may take about ten working days including passing a deed of incorporation before a notary-public.
-If requested, the client may issue a proxy for this purpose in order to avoid his personal presence.
-The subject proxy should contain certified signatures of properly identified and authorized persons.
 Also, a bank account should be opened in The Netherlands and a bank statement is required confirming the minimum required share capital of € 1,-.
 After the deed of incorporation has passed, the BV is established and registered with the Trade Register of the Chamber of Commerce.
-We will then register the BV with the Revenue Service for purposes of corporation tax, VAT (where applicable), etcetera.
+The BV will be registered with the Revenue Service for purposes of corporation tax, VAT (where applicable), etcetera.

 Tax Requirements for a BV: